A Conditional Gradient Framework for Composite Convex Minimization with Applications to Semidefinite Programming: Applications Related Work

 Assume that $g:\R^d \to \R$ is $L_g$-Lipschitz continuous.
 As a consequence of \Cref{thm:lipschitz}, \Cref{alg:composite} for solving \eqref{eqn:template-nonsmooth} by choosing $\beta_0 = 2D_{\mathcal{X}}\norm{A}/L_g$ satisfies

-We recover the method proposed by \citet{Lan2014} in this specific setting. \citet{Lan2014} shows that this rate is optimal for algorithms approximating the solution of \eqref{eqn:template-nonsmooth} as a convex combination of resolvents of $\mathrm{lmo}$.
+We recover the method proposed by \citet{Lan2014} in this specific setting. \citet{Lan2014} shows that this rate is optimal for algorithms approximating the solution of \eqref{eqn:template-nonsmooth} as a convex combination of $\mathrm{lmo}$ outputs.

-Our analysis with inexact oracles in this setting is new.
-In stark contrast to the smooth case, where the additive error should decrease by $\mathcal{O}({1}/{k})$ rate, definition \eqref{eqn:inexact_LMO} implies that we can preserve the convergence rate in the non-smooth case if the additive error is $\mathcal{O}({1}/{\sqrt{k}})$.
+We extend the analysis in this setting for inexact oracles.
+In contrast to the smooth case, where the additive error should decrease by $\mathcal{O}({1}/{k})$ rate, definition \eqref{eqn:inexact_LMO} implies that we can preserve the convergence rate in the non-smooth case if the additive error is $\mathcal{O}({1}/{\sqrt{k}})$.